Bangladesh, India resort to onion imports as supply dips

 To discourage exports, India has more than doubled the minimum export price on onions, while some state governments are rationing subsidised sales.
 Both the countries are also acting against hoarders.

-Bangladesh produces about 1.7 million tonnes of onions a year against domestic demand of 2.3-2.4 million tonnes.
+Bangladesh produces about 1.7 tonnes a year against domestic demand of 2.3-2.4 million tonnes.
 Indians consume about 15 million tonnes of onions and exports about 1.5 million tonnes.

 ($1 = 77.7500 Bangladesh taka)